mtadams007/calendar/CalendarFrontEnd/README.md

-## ReadMe
+## README

 This is a 2018 Calendar app for the Spotify TTP fellowship.
 The backend is an API built with Ruby on Rails.
-I chose to use React for the frontend so one could dynamically change months without reloading.
+I chose to use React for the frontend so the user can dynamically change months without reloading.

 ## Features

 The calendar shows one event title per day but lists how many others are hidden.
-By clicking on a day one sees what events there are scheduled for that day.
+By clicking on a day the user sees what events there are scheduled for that day.
+The current day gets highlighted as well.
 On the right of the calendar the option of adding an event also shows up.
 By clicking on a specific event one can edit it as well instead of adding a new one.
+One can navigate from month to month by clicking on the month buttons on top.

 ## Future improvements